K-Schriber/Year-two-Unit-1/Unit_4_project/README.md

 The pros of using a function is whenever you need to Query the data base you aren't repetetive with the connection and closing connection code.
 This also allows me to focus on the more complex and important aspects of the application, such as the user interface and functionality.

 # CSS Styling
-CSS styling allows you to have a standard format and presentation for the spacing of images/textboxs/headers/etc. In this project I utalized a premade template [^2].
-The CSS visual appearance is below.
+CSS (Cascade Style Sheet) styling allows you to have a standard format and presentation for the spacing of images/textboxs/headers/etc. In this project I utalized a premade template [^2].

 ```.css
 body {